Reddit: How finance brands can get closer to customers

 Like any established community, Redditors are wary of self-promotion.
 Overtly promoting yourself or your business outside of a paid advert is likely to attract criticism.
 The self-moderated nature of Reddit usually sees this type of activity ousted fairly quickly, and the Reddit team will even enforce account bans on brands that cross the line.

 Thankfully, they are also open to helping brands who are interested in expanding their reach and engagement through Reddit.
-As Bryan says, “To help ensure successful brand campaigns, we engage our in-house brand strategy team to research a brand's pre-existing sentiment on Reddit and recommend a strategy for both messaging and targeting.”
+As Rosenblatt says, “To help ensure successful brand campaigns, we engage our in-house brand strategy team to research a brand's pre-existing sentiment on Reddit and recommend a strategy for both messaging and targeting.”

 It’s clear that in recent months Reddit has focused its attention on growing its advertiser base, and with a booming network of finance-specific subs, there’s definitely an opportunity for financial brands who are willing to put in the time and effort to connect with Redditors on their turf and on their terms.